 The Riverside Clinic, James Street West, Bath

-All clinics are open to anyone, of any age and we provide both walk in and booked appointments.
+All clinics are open to anyone, of any age, and there are both walk in and booked appointments available:

-Appointments are available Monday-Friday.
-To book please speak with our receptionists on:
+Appointments are available Monday-Saturday.
+To book please speak with our receptionists on 01225 826855.
+A Saturday morning clinic at Riverside is available via booked appointments only.

 Sexual Health Advice

-Keynsham Clinic, Keynsham Health Centre, St Clements Road BS31 1AF
+Keynsham Health Centre St Clement's Road BS31 1AF

 For details of more sexual health services including those offered by general practices and community pharmacies in Bath and North East Somerset click here: